ESA title

 Added value

 Currently, stakeholders in offshore wind are to a large extent relying on more site-based intelligence gathering (with helicopters/drones/ships/etc.) which is both costly and risky.
 Most stakeholders do not have up to date knowledge on relevant EO based assets or how to access these – therefore satellite data is to some extent underutilized.
-Siteobserver bridges a technology gap by providing easy access to relevant and context specific satellite data for the exact areas required by the key stakeholders.
-They get access to the latest satellite imagery and derived analytics relevant for their sites only and do not need to navigate through, or be familiar with, the vast quantities of different EO assets which are not relevant for their applications.
+SiteObserver bridges a technology gap by providing easy access to relevant and context specific satellite data for the exact areas required by the key stakeholders.
+They get access to the latest satellite derived services and analytics relevant for their sites only and do not need to navigate through, or be familiar with, the vast quantities of different EO assets which are not relevant for their applications.

 Current Status